-- 1. That subject to a suitable indemnity agreement being entered into between the parties, two compulsory purchase orders (CPOs) are made in respect of the land and property shown edged red on the plans attached to this report (Enclosures 2 and 3) pursuant to section 226(1)(a) of the Town and Country Planning Act 1990. - 2.
-That the Commissioning Director Resources and Place Shaping is given delegated authority to make any necessary minor modifications to the CPO land to be acquired. - 3.
-That the Commissioning Director Resources and Place Shaping is given delegated authority to settle the statement of reasons and take all other action necessary to secure confirmed Orders.
+- 1. That subject to a suitable indemnity agreement being entered into between the parties, a Compulsory Purchase Order (CPO) is made in respect of the land and property shown hatched on the plan attached to this report (Enclosure No 2) pursuant to section 226(1)(a) of the Town and Country Planning Act 1990. - 2.
+That the Corporate Director is given delegated authority to make any necessary minor modifications to the CPO land to be acquired. - 3.
+That the Corporate Director is given delegated authority to settle the statement of reasons and take all other action necessary to secure confirmed Orders.